Craig Breslow: Chicago Cubs

 In January 2019, the Chicago Cubs hired Breslow as their Director of Strategic Initiatives for Baseball Operations, joining Theo Epstein in the team's front office.
 In that position, he was to "help to evaluate and implement data-based processes throughout all facets of Baseball Operations" and "support the organization's pitching infrastructure in Player Development and the major leagues."

 On October 17, 2019, the Cubs promoted Breslow to the position of Director of Pitching / Special Assistant to the President and General Manager.
 His role focused on the strategic management of the club's minor league pitching infrastructure to more homegrown impact pitchers.

 In November 2020, the Cubs promoted Breslow to the position of Assistant General Manager/Vice President, Pitching.

 Boston Red Sox

 On October 25, 2023, the Boston Red Sox hired Breslow as their Chief Baseball Officer, replacing Chaim Bloom.
 He became the team's lead decision-maker on players, coaches, and personnel.
 In his first season with the team, the 2024 Red Sox finished third in the American League East with an 81–81 record.
+The next year, the Red Sox improved to 89–73, clinching a playoff berth for the first time since 2021 before losing in the Wild Card Series to the New York Yankees.